 For each depth area, depth range minimum value and depth range maximum value should be encoded with the values corresponding to the shallowest and deepest depths in that area.
-These values, except for the shallowest and deepest areas, should be chosen from the values of the depth contours encoded in the dataset.
+These values, except for the shallowest and deepest areas, should be chosen from the values of the depth contours encoded in the dataset, however the values for isolated shallow or deep areas may be taken from the shallowest or deepest measured depth (see items 2 and 3 in Figure 11.4 below).